 General instructions.
-In addition to these specific instructions, you should also use the 2002 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+In addition to these specific instructions, you should also use the 2005 General Instructions for Forms 1099, 1098, 5498, and W-2G.
 Those general instructions include information about:

 - Magnetic media and electronic reporting requirements

 - Penalties

+- Who must file (nominee/middleman)

 - When and where to file

-- Taxpayer identification numbers
+- Taxpaver identification numbers

 - Statements to recipients

 - Corrected and void returns

 - Other general topics

-You can get the general instructions from the IRS Web Site at www.irs.gov or by calling 1-800-TAX-FORM (1-800-829-3676).
+You can get the general instructions from the IRS website at www.irs.gov or by calling 1-800-TAX-FORM (1-800-829-3676).

 Form W-9S.
-You may use Form W-9S, Request for Student's or Borrower's Social Security Number and Certification, to obtain the student's or borrower's name, address, social security number, and student loan certification to be used when filing Form 1098-E or 1098-T. Use of Form W-9S is optional; you may collect the information using your own forms, such as financial aid applications, and procedures.
+You may use Form W-9S, Request for Student's or Borrower's Taxpayer Identification Number and Certification, to obtain the student's or borrower's name, address, social security number, and student loan certification to be used when filing Form 1098-E or 1098-T. Use of Form W-9S is optional; you may collect the information using your own forms, such as financial aid applications, and procedures.
 You may collect the student's or borrower's information on paper or electronically.